-Once the applicant completes and submits the FAFSA via the internet at https://fafsa.gov, the federal processor sends the applicant a Student Aid Report (SAR) and forwards information to the college(s) listed within approximately seven to ten days.
-The SAR is used by the College to determine eligibility for the Federal Pell Grant and other financial aid programs based on the student's expected family contribution (EFC).
+Once the applicant completes and submits the FAFSA online, the federal processor sends the applicant a FAFSA Submission Summary (FSS) and forwards information to the college(s) listed within approximately five to seven business days.
+The FSS is used by the College to determine eligibility for the Federal Pell Grant and other financial aid programs based on the Student's Aid Index (SAI).

 Applicants and their parents are cautioned to complete all forms as honestly and accurately as possible.
 Any person who knowingly makes false statements is subject to a fine or imprisonment or both under provisions of the United States Criminal Code.
 Applicants are also reminded that they may be asked to substantiate information submitted on the FAFSA if selected for verification.
 Approximately 30% of all applicants are selected for verification each year.
 Those selected for verification must provide documentation, such as IRS Tax Return Transcripts, in order to receive financial aid.
-Notification of documents required to complete the financial aid awarding process will be sent to the student's Gadsden State email and posted on OneACCS Self-Service Banner.
-Students are encouraged to check their College email accounts and OneACCS Self-Service Banner frequently.
+Notification of documents required to complete the financial aid awarding process will be sent to the student's Gadsden State email and posted on OneACCS.
+Students are encouraged to check their College email accounts and OneACCS frequently.